Should you build your website from scratch or use a website building platform? The answer isn't always cut and dry.

 HTML vs. WordPress Price

-The cost of building a website depends on a whole host of factors but the four major ones are your time, budget, technical knowledge, and design skills.
-If you have time but not technical knowledge, for example, then you could learn how to build an HTML site.
-If you lack both time and technical knowledge though, you can build a site on WordPress.
+The cost of building a website depends on a host of factors but the four major ones are your time, budget, technical knowledge, and design skills.
+If you have time but no technical knowledge, for example, then you could learn how to build an HTML site.
+If you lack both time and technical knowledge though, you can build a site using WordPress.

 As open-source software, WordPress is free to download and use.
 However, you will have to pay for a custom domain name and hosting to launch your site.
 You may also have to factor in any premium plugins or themes you want to install.

 Although premium themes can cost up to $200 and plugins can range from one-time fees of $3.99 to annual fees of $250, these design options are most likely cheaper than hiring a web developer or designer to customize the appearance and functionality of your site.

-Because domain registration, hosting, themes, and plugins vary in price, the costs of building and managing a WordPress site can range from a couple hundred to a couple thousands dollars.
+Because domain registration, hosting, themes, and plugins vary in price, the costs of building and managing a WordPress site can range from a couple hundred to a few thousand dollars.

 The average costs are much more moderate than that range implies though.
 According to Website Builder Expert, building a WordPress site will cost you around $200 and managing it will cost $11 to $40 per month, on average.

 Let’s first consider the cost of building an HTML site.
 Hiring an agency to build and design your site from scratch will be the priciest option, costing tens of thousands of dollars.
 Hiring a freelancer will be cheaper but range dramatically, depending on their hourly rate and the duration of the project.